graysam/wi-boom/README.md

 - `web_server.cpp/.h`: AP setup, async server, WebSocket, inline UI, actions.
 - `config.h`: pins, SoftAP settings, defaults; edit pins here if needed.

+## Hardware
+- KiCad project resides in `hardware_kicad/` (schematics `*.kicad_sch`, board `*.kicad_pcb`).
+- Generated artifacts (plots, fabrication outputs, iBOM) are currently included from prototyping; going forward we’ll prefer attaching these to GitHub releases rather than committing bulk outputs.
+- For fabrication, open in KiCad 7/8 and regenerate plots/GERBER/Drill files as needed.
+Additional notes may be present in `hardware_kicad/`.

 ## Safety
 Change the default SoftAP password before field use.
 Treat the trigger output as live hardware — validate with a dummy load first.

+## Release v1.21a
+- Prototype hardware integrated and tested with the firmware.
+- Repo/docs tidy-up; encoding fixes and clearer setup notes.
+- Tag: `v1.21a` marks the working prototype snapshot.